Nardy07/simpleProjects/README.md

-myWeatherApp is a simple weather app created with the help of openweather's API keys.##
+myWeatherApp is a simple weather app created with the help of openweather's API keys using Django.##